At White House, Israel's Netanyahu pushes back against Obama diplomacy

 Obama assured Netanyahu of his "absolute commitment" to preventing Iran from developing atomic weapons, despite the Israeli leader's deep scepticism over U.S.-led efforts to reach a final international deal to curb Tehran's nuclear program.

-"The Israeli people expect me to stand strong against criticism and pressure," Netanyahu told the president.
+"The Israeli people expect me to stand strong against criticism and pressure," Netanyahu told Obama.

 Obama and Netanyahu, who have had strained relations in the past, showed no outright tension as they sat side-by-side in the Oval Office.
 Both were cordial and businesslike.
 But their differences were clear, and when the talks ended after nearly three hours there was no immediate sign of progress.